NREL/developer.nrel.gov/content/docs/solar/pvdaq-v2/data.md

 # {{title}} <span class="url">({{url}})</span>
 {{summary}}

+Obtain raw data from the PVDAQ system for a given date range.

-Note that you must [login](/doc/api/georeserv/login_handler/post) with your PVDAQ credentials to obtain an authorization cookie in order to utilize this service.
+Note that you must [login](/docs/solar/pvdaq-v2/login_handler/) with your PVDAQ credentials to obtain an authorization cookie in order to utilize this service.

 Also, if you are an admin or a PVDAQ admin, you can obtain data on behalf of another user by providing their user\_id as a parameter.